nithinsivaku/Web-Crawler/README.md

 - ``` git clone https://github.com/nithinsivakumar/Web-Crawler```
 -  cd to the directory where crawler.py is located
 ## Requirements - Python3

-  If you have Python2, Python3 both installed and you use Python2 by default, you may want to execute the code using Python3

-  Python2 users, Python3 installed on the system
-    eg:- python3 crawler.py -h

-  Python3 users:
-    You can execute normally eg:- python crawler.py
+  - If you have python2, upgrade to python3 or install python3 and
+    execute all the python commands by python3 instead of python.

 ## Dependencies

-* pip install validator_collection
+* pip3 install validator_collection
-* pip install bs4
+* pip3 install bs4
-* pip install lxml
+* pip3 install lxml

 - python2 users may want to use pip3
 ## Execution